raven-computing/reckon/README.md

-# reckon
+# Reckon: A Tool to Count Logical Lines of Code in Source Files

-A Tool to Count Logical Lines of Code in Source Files
+The source code of this software will be released shortly.